Recommended Reading and Resources for Emotional Neglect

 Here is a list of some of the best self-help books in my waiting room, and the particular aspects of CEN addressed by each.
 Plus a few other helpful online resources.

 - Self-Esteem: The book Self-Esteem by McKay & Fanning: I recommend this book for two adult CEN struggles.
 The first is Unrealistic Self-Appraisal (page 80 of Running on Empty).
 If you have difficulty identifying your own strengths and weaknesses or your own personal preferences and personality traits as is often a problem for people with CEN, there is an exercise in this book which addresses it directly.
 Secondly, if your unrealistic self-appraisal is skewed in the negative direction, that is the definition of low self-esteem.
 This book offers education, explanation, understanding and thought-provoking approaches to increasing your self-esteem and self-confidence.

-- Your Parents: If You Had Controlling Parents by Dan Neuharth, PhD and Children of the Self-Absorbed by Nina Brown, EdD are very helpful if your CEN is a product of parents who fall into the following Parent Types (page 14 of Running on Empty): Narcissistic, Authoritarian, Addicted, Achievement/Perfection or Sociopathic.
+- Your Parents: Running on Empty No More: Transform Your Relationships by me; and Children of the Self-Absorbed by Nina Brown, EdD are very helpful if your CEN is a product of parents who fall into the following Parent Types (page 14 of Running on Empty): Narcissistic, Authoritarian, Addicted, Achievement/Perfection or Sociopathic.
 In these two books, you will learn more about how your parents affected you, how to set boundaries with them as an adult, and more.

 - Men With CEN: I Don’t Want to Talk About It by Terrence Real.
 If you are a man, or have a man in your life, who struggles with emotional awareness, expression and connection, often a result of CEN, this book is a compassionate and enriching view of what that struggle is like and how to get out of it.